 Some biogenic amines enhance the growth rate of pathogens, like Neisseria gonorrhoeae, acting to protect them from host innate immune defences.
 Metabolites have relationships with various bacterial species and may contribute to the loss of lactobacilli.

 Hippurate, a byproduct of cigarette smoke, a normal excretory product of urine, and a known nourisher of Gardnerella vaginalis, was increased in the CSTI/III (higher lactobacilli count) groups over CST-IV (low lactobacilli) group, and increased in non-smokers over smokers.
-These differing hippurate levels may indicate that microbes like G. vaginalis are using the hippurate as a food source, thus favouring pathogens.

-If we move beyond those metabolites directly linked with nicotine metabolism, the researchers found significant shifts in dipeptides and biogenic amines.
 Over 150 dipeptides in smokers and CST-IV (low lactobacilli) group members were significantly decreased compared with non-smokers and those with lactobacilli-dominated microflora.

 A previous study by Ghartey et al noted that vaginal dipeptides amongst those delivering preterm babies were significantly reduced.
-BV is heavily associated with preterm delivery, but the mechanism thus far as been unclear.
+BV is heavily associated with preterm delivery, but the mechanism thus far has been unclear.

 The study participants with more dipeptides were the higher-lactobacilli groups, meaning lactobacilli dominance may be important to those groups.